josiahfee/bug-free-octo-dollop/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Establish milestones or checkpoints that need to be completed in a solid timeline.
+Breakdown project into smaller tasks and communicated and check he repository regularly to make sure work is getting done.

 ## How will will communicate difficulties with a task assigned to us